ras52/bootstrap/stage-3/README.txt

 The .global (or equivalently, .globl) and .local directives take a symbol name as their single argument.
 They specify the binding of that symbol.
-Global binding is currently the default, though that will be changed in a later stage.
+Global binding is currently the default (for compatibility with stage 2), though that will be changed in a later stage.

 The .int and .byte directives allow 32-bit and 8-bit integers to be included directly into the output.
 Multiple integers, separated by